 This Beautiful But Deadly Swimming Hole In Hawaii Is Not For The Faint Of Heart

-As the temperatures in Hawaii rise, surf conditions get calmer, and summer vacationers arrive, we can’t tell you that hanging out at Queen’s Bath should be avoided, but we would like you be aware of the potential risks, and remind you to always check the surf reports, heed caution, never play near the lava’s edge, and don’t turn your back on the ocean.
-Be careful out there, my fellow Hawaii adventurers.
+As the temperatures in Hawaii rise, surf conditions get calmer, and summer vacationers arrive, we can’t tell you that hanging out at Queen’s Bath should be avoided, but we would like you to be aware of the potential risks, and remind you to always check the surf reports, heed caution, never play near the lava’s edge, and don’t turn your back on the ocean.
+Be careful out there, fellow Hawaii adventurers!

 More to Explore

 Where is Queens Bath in Hawaii?